IBM/logmet-client-njs/README.md

 ### Usage

-Below is a sample code showing how to instantiate the LogmetProducer class.
+Below is a sample code showing how to use the `LogmetProducer` class.
 In the example, we assume that the _logmet-client_ module code is one level up in the directory hierarchy relative to the sample code.

 ```javascript
 var logmet = require('../logmet-client');